github/docs/content/get-started/onboarding/getting-started-with-github-team.md

 ### 2. Configuring security features for your organization
 You can use a variety of GitHub security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates, to keep your organization secure.
 For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)" and "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)."

-Some security features are only available for public repositories, and for private repositories owned by organizations with an Advanced Security license.
-For more information, see "[About GitHub Advanced Security](/get-started/learning-about-github/about-github-advanced-security)."
 ### 3. Reviewing your organization's audit log and integrations
 The audit log for your organization allows you, as an organization owner, to review the actions performed by members of the organization within the last 90 days.
 For more information, see "[Reviewing the audit log for your organization](/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization)."